-17-year-old passenger was fatally shot in a possible road rage incident after a Houston Astros game
+Fatal shooting of 17-year-old passenger after Astros game was road rage incident, Houston police say

-(CNN)A 17-year-old died Thursday after a possible road rage incident that followed a major league baseball game in Houston, according to officials.
+(CNN)A 17-year-old who died Thursday was shot following a road rage incident after a major league baseball game in Houston, a police spokesman said Friday.

-Police spokesperson Jodi Silva said authorities are investigating the shooting Tuesday of David Castro, who was a passenger in his father's vehicle, as a homicide.

-"We are investigating the potential of a road rage incident, but we are not sure," Silva said.
+David Castro and his brother were passengers in his father Paul Castro's car on Tuesday when an unidentified suspect in another vehicle opened fire.

+At a news conference Friday afternoon, Detective Justin Brown said authorities wanted "to disseminate some of the information we've received on the shooting case, the road rage case from the Astros game the other night."

+"You can see him driving aggressively, trying to get around traffic he's actually swerving around people in the intersections," Brown said.
+Then, Brown said, the suspect and the Castro family "sort of meet together ..."

-"The two drivers exchanged hand gestures and the suspect followed the victim's vehicle onto the East Freeway and then on to McCarty Street.
-There, the suspect fired several shots at the father's truck, striking one of the male passengers at least one time," a Houston police news release said.
+The suspect followed Mr. Castro, then fired several shots at his vehicle, at least one of them hitting David Castro, according to a news release from the Houston Police Department.

+Police spokesperson Jodi Silva said authorities are investigating the shooting as a homicide.

 Paul Castro, David's father, told CNN he was driving his two sons after the Houston Astros' game when they encountered the suspect in a white vehicle.